dirtsimple/php-server/README.md

 Templates found in `/tpl` are applied at the very beginning of container startup, before code is cloned or startup scripts are run.
 Templates in `conf-tpl/` are applied just after the code checkout (if any), and just before `composer install` (if applicable).

-Template files are just plain text, except that they can contain Go template code like `{{getenv "DOMAIN"}}` to insert environment variables.
-Please see the [gomplate documentation](https://github.com/hairyhenderson/gomplate/tree/master/docs/content) and [Go Text Template](https://golang.org/pkg/text/template/#hdr-Text_and_spaces) language reference for more details, and this project's  [`tpl`](https://github.com/dirtsimple/php-server/tree/master/tpl) subdirectory for examples.
+Template files are just plain text, except that they can contain Go template code like `{{.Env.DOMAIN}}` to insert environment variables.
+Please see the [dockerize documentation](https://github.com/jwilder/dockerize#using-templates) and [Go Text Template](https://golang.org/pkg/text/template/#hdr-Text_and_spaces) language reference for more details, and this project's  [`tpl`](https://github.com/dirtsimple/php-server/tree/master/tpl) subdirectory for examples.

 ### Nginx Configuration